Netherlands - Generic Functions for data exchange Implementation Guide

 Problem overview

 In practice, many of these data exchanges are not done directly between the healthcare professionals, but between computers and systems.
-Often these systems are operated by vendors on behalf of the care organisations.
+Often vendors operate these systems on behalf of the care organizations.

-The custodian needs to verify the identity of the requesting healthcare professional, working for an organisation which is a customer of a vendor.
+The custodian needs to verify the identity of the requesting healthcare professional, working for an organization which is a customer of a vendor.
 The custodian needs to verify the following:

-• The identity of the healthcare professional, identifier, role, and affiliation with the care organisation
+• The identity of the healthcare professional: identifier, role, and affiliation with the care organization

-• The identity of the care organisation, identifier, and its relationship with the healthcare professional
+• The identity of the care organization: identifier and its relationship with the healthcare professional

-• The identity of the vendor, identifier, and its relationship with the care organisation
+• The identity of the vendor: identifier and its relationship with the care organization

 Solution overview

 The solution is based on exchanging verifiable identity claims between the involved parties.
-The claims can be flexibily combined to form a complete identity for a specific use-case.
-The claims can be verified by the verifier without the need of a central authority using cryptographic techniques.
+The claims can be flexible combined to form a complete identity for a specific use-case.
+The claims can be verified by the verifier without the need of a central authority, using cryptographic techniques.

 Layered approach